juxt/aero/README.md

 ### Explicit and intentional

-Configuration should be explicit, obvious and not be clever.
+Configuration should be explicit, obvious, not clever.
 It should be easy to understand what the config is, and where it is declared.

 Determining config while diagnosing a support issue should not be a [wild goose chase](http://en.wiktionary.org/wiki/wild-goose_chase).